Kirthar National Park

 Kirthar National Park is a national park located in the Kirthar Mountains range in Dadu and Jamshoro districts of Sindh, Pakistan.
 Lying north to Karachi, the park was established in 1974 and encompasses over 3087 km2, making it the third largest national park in Pakistan.
 Wildlife in the park comprises leopard, striped hyena, Indian wolf, honey badger, urial, chinkara gazelle and rare Sindh ibex.
 Blackbuck are kept in enclosures for a reintroduction project.

 Status

 The site of the Kirthar National Park was initially designated a wildlife sanctuary in 1972 before getting the official status of national park two years later in 1974.
 It was the second to be declared a national park in Pakistan after the Lal Suhanra National Park.
-The park alongwith the Hub Dam site area attained the status of the Important Bird and Biodiversity Area (IBA) in 2004.
+The park along with the Hub Dam site area attained the status of the Important Bird and Biodiversity Area (IBA) in 2004.

 Fauna

 Mammals

 38 species of mammals are native to Kirthar National Park: